AshMoseley/StockPrediction/README.md

 # Stock Price Prediction with LSTM

-This project utilizes Long Short-Term Memory (LSTM) networks to predict stock prices based on historical data.
+This project utilises Long Short-Term Memory (LSTM) networks to predict stock prices based on historical data.
 The project includes multiple Jupyter notebooks that explore different configurations and features for improving the model's performance.

 ## Related Repositories
 - This project is **meant** to be used along the [Web App repository](https://github.com/AshMoseley/Stock-Prediction-App). - This repository contains the web application that interacts with and visualises the results from the LSTM models.